louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Nitroglycerin [^b32d505e].
 FDA (2021).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of nitroglycerin IV (also known as Nitrostat, Nitro-BID, Nitro-DUR, Nitrolingual) include: abdominal pain, angina pectoris, asthenia, dizziness, dyspnea, hypotension, nausea, orthostatic hypotension, paresthesia, peripheral edema, pharyngitis, rhinitis, syncope, vertigo and vomiting.
+Common adverse reactions (1–10%) associated with the use of nitroglycerin IV (also known as Nitrostat, Nitro-BID, Nitro-DUR, Nitrolingual) include: abdominal pain, angina pectoris, asthenia, dizziness, dyspnea, hypotension, nausea, orthostatic hypotension, paresthesia, peripheral edema, pharyngitis, rhinitis, syncope, vertigo and vomiting.

 ---

 ### Sildenafil citrate (revatio) [^00ae0d6b].
 FDA (2023).
 Medium credibility.

 Warnings and precautions regarding the use of sildenafil citrate IV (also known as Viagra):
-- Cardiovascular events: use caution in patients with a recent history of myocardial infarction, stroke, or life-threatening arrhythmia, resting hypotension, uncontrolled hypertension, HF, unstable angina, or LV outflow obstruction, such as aortic stenosis or idiopathic hypertrophic subaortic stenosis.
+- **Cardiovascular events**: use caution in patients with a recent history of myocardial infarction, stroke, or life-threatening arrhythmia, resting hypotension, uncontrolled hypertension, HF, unstable angina, or LV outflow obstruction, such as aortic stenosis or idiopathic hypertrophic subaortic stenosis.
-- Exacerbation of hypotension: use caution in patients with resting hypotension, fluid depletion, severe LV outflow obstruction (aortic stenosis or idiopathic hypertrophic subaortic stenosis), autonomic dysfunction, or concomitant use of antihypertensives or α-blockers.
+- **Exacerbation of hypotension**: use caution in patients with resting hypotension, fluid depletion, severe LV outflow obstruction (aortic stenosis or idiopathic hypertrophic subaortic stenosis), autonomic dysfunction, or concomitant use of antihypertensives or α-blockers.
-- Hearing loss: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden hearing loss, which may be accompanied by tinnitus and dizziness.
+- **Hearing loss**: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden hearing loss, which may be accompanied by tinnitus and dizziness.
-- Increased serum sildenafil levels: use caution in patients taking potent CYP3A4 inhibitors.
+- **Increased serum sildenafil levels**: use caution in patients taking potent CYP3A4 inhibitors.
-- Priapism: use caution in patients with anatomic penile abnormalities, such as angulation, cavernosal fibrosis, or Peyronie's disease, or conditions predisposing to priapism, such as sickle cell disease, multiple myeloma, or leukemia.
+- **Priapism**: use caution in patients with anatomic penile abnormalities, such as angulation, cavernosal fibrosis, or Peyronie's disease, or conditions predisposing to priapism, such as sickle cell disease, multiple myeloma, or leukemia.
-- Vision loss, non-arteritic anterior ischemic optic neuropathy: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden vision loss.
+- **Vision loss, non-arteritic anterior ischemic optic neuropathy**: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden vision loss.

 ---

 ### Vericiguat in combination with short-acting nitroglycerin in patients with chronic coronary syndromes: the randomized, phase Ib, VENICE study [^26da5763].
 Clinical Pharmacology and Therapeutics (2022).
 Medium credibility.

-Additive hemodynamic effects resulting in hypotension have been demonstrated with concurrent administration of riociguat (another sGC stimulator) with nitrates or NO donors, as well as with PDE5 or nonspecific PDE inhibitors, and, thus, their combined use is contraindicated.It is not currently known why the combination of vericiguat with short‐acting nitrates does not result in similar hypotensive effects to those observed with riociguat.
+Additive hemodynamic effects resulting in hypotension have been demonstrated with concurrent administration of riociguat (another sGC stimulator) with nitrates or NO donors, as well as with PDE5 or nonspecific PDE inhibitors, and, thus, their combined use is contraindicated.
+It is not currently known why the combination of vericiguat with short‐acting nitrates does not result in similar hypotensive effects to those observed with riociguat.
 Use of both short‐acting and long‐acting nitrates in combination with PDE5 inhibitors, α‐adrenergic blockers, and calcium channel blockers should be avoided due to drug–drug interactions.

 Concentrations of vericiguat in plasma increased with up‐titration of the dose.
 Overall, the pharmacokinetics of vericiguat in this patient population were in line with prior knowledge for vericiguat, based on findings from phase IIb studies.

 The present study suggests that vericiguat in combination with nitroglycerin may exert therapeutic effects without clinically relevant changes in BP and HR in patients with CCSs, and these data supported the use of short‐acting nitrates in the VICTORIA study.
-With regard to the effects of the combination in a broader, more severely ill population, the phase III VICTORIA study included patients up to 6 months post discharge and spanned a range of worsening HF to allow a more representative HF patient population to be analyzed.Short‐acting nitrates, such as sublingual nitroglycerin spray, were permitted as concomitant medications for symptom relief in VICTORIA.
+With regard to the effects of the combination in a broader, more severely ill population, the phase III VICTORIA study included patients up to 6 months post discharge and spanned a range of worsening HF to allow a more representative HF patient population to be analyzed.
+Short‐acting nitrates, such as sublingual nitroglycerin spray, were permitted as concomitant medications for symptom relief in VICTORIA.

 The limitations of this study primarily relate to the small size of the study population.
 There were 31 patients who completed the study, with slight imbalances in some baseline characteristics noted between the groups.
 Both interpatient and intrapatient variability may have contributed to the overall differences.
 Although this study was small, the statistical design and analysis methods were optimized to address the hypothesis and the specific study population.
 To minimize bias, double‐blind follow‐up was performed, including assessment of TEAEs by the investigator under blinded conditions.